George W. Bush shoe-throwing incident: Reaction

 A book called The Last Salute to President Bush was written about the event.

 Mahesh Bhatt produced a play entitled The Last Salute, directed by Indian director Arvind Gaur and starring Imran Zahid.
 It was written by Rajesh Kumar and based on Muntadhar al-Zaidi's book.
 Pooja Bhatt and Mahesh Bhatt announced the making of a film based on the play.
 "Bush-Maliki News Conference.
-Baghdad, December 2008", a drawing by Dmitry Borshch, has been exhibited at the Institute of Oriental Studies of the Russian Academy of Sciences, DePaul University, Brecht Forum and is included in the Catalog of American Portraits, maintained by the Smithsonian's National Portrait Gallery (United States).
+Baghdad, December 2008", a drawing by Dmitry Borshch, has been exhibited at the Institute of Oriental Studies of the Russian Academy of Sciences, DePaul University, Brecht Forum and is included in the Catalog of American Portraits, maintained by the Smithsonian's National Portrait Gallery.